HennyJie/BrainGB/README.md

 BrainGB is a python package for testing Graph Neural Networks on Brain Networks.  -->
 # Library Highlights
 Our BrainGB implements four main modules of GNN models for brain network analysis:
-* **Node feature construction**: studies practical and effective methods to initialize either postional or structural node features for each brain region.
+* **Node feature construction**: studies practical and effective methods to initialize either positional or structural node features for each brain region.
 * **Message passing mechanisms**: update the node representation of each brain region iteratively by aggregating neighbor features through local connections.
 * **Attention-enhanced message passing**: incorporates attention mechanism to enhance the message passing scheme of GNNs.
 * **Pooling strategies**: operate on the set of node vectors to get a graph-level representation.